cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   string.
 Note that the FROST(Ed25519, SHA-512) ciphersuite does not adhere to this requirement for backwards compatibility with {{RFC8032}}.
-3. The group MUST be of prime-order, and all deserialization functions MUST output elements that belong to to their respective sets of Elements or Scalars, or failure when deserialization fails.
+3. The group MUST be of prime-order, and all deserialization functions MUST output elements that belong to their respective sets of Elements or Scalars, or failure when deserialization fails.

 # Security Considerations {#sec-considerations}